ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 deviates from $v_{λf}$.
 :::

 Fill in your new values into your table for System 1.
+Please notice what values vary and what values do not as you go from your base values (n = 0) to your n = 1 values.
+What was your frequency for n = 0?

-2) AVOCADO I dont know how many segments well get.
-Now add three more rows with the headers n = 2, n = 3, and n = 4 respectively.
+b) Now add three more rows with the headers n = 2, n = 3, and n = 4 respectively.

-3) Continue watching video 1 and repeat Excercise 2 for standing waves of three and four segments.
-Answer question 6 for each case and fill out your table accordingly.
+c) Continue watching video 1 and repeat Excercise 2 for standing waves of three and four segments.
+Answer question 5 for each case and fill out your table accordingly.
 :::

 ::: Exercise

 This exercise uses a new set up called System 2.
 This will have the same L as System 1, but will have approximately half of the mass.

-1) Measure the mass for System 2 using Image 2 below.
+a) Measure the mass for System 2 using Image 2 below.

 <!--Image 2 ![Image 2](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->
 ![Image 2: Sample Image 2](imgs/Moon_Test.JPG)
 *Image 2 placeholder*

-2) Create a new table labeled System 2 just like you made for System 1 and record L, m, and μ in your Base Values table.
+b) Create a new table labeled System 2 just like you made for System 1 only with your new values for L, m, and μ and blank cells for everything else.
+Note μ and L are the same as before.

 <!--Video 2 Baseline ![Video 1](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->
 :::GVideo
 watch?v=tpiyEe_CqB4
 :::
-*Video 2 placeholder* This video scans through frequencies on System 2 to find standing waves with varying numbers of wave segments.
+*Video 2 placeholder* This video scans through frequencies on System 2 to find different amounts of standing waves.

-3) Just as you did for System 1 go through Video 2 and find the frequencies for each number of standing waves.
-Answer question 6 for each value of n and fill out your table accordingly.
+c) Just as you did for System 1 go through Video 2 and find the frequencies for each number of standing waves.
+Answer question 5 for each value of n and fill out your table accordingly.
 :::